China

 For an entire generation, China enjoyed the fastest economic growth ever recorded in a large nation.
 According to the International Monetary Fund database, the average annual rate of growth of gross domestic product was 9.8% in the 35 years 1980 to 2014 inclusive.
 This extraordinary achievement followed the shift from centralized planning and state ownership (which was a feature of the country until Chairman Mao’s death in 1976) to greater market freedom and the expansion of the private sector.
 A consistent characteristic of economic growth is for the financial sector and the quantity of money, broadly defined, to increase more rapidly than GDP.
 In the generation-long Chinese boom this tendency has been reinforced by the growth of private ownership, since large-scale money holding (to cushion shocks) is necessary for private decision-takers but not for government ministries.

 In 2020, China became for a while the epicentre of the coronavirus pandemic and the authorities shut the country down for a couple of months and eased monetary policy to tide the country through this period.
-The pandemic was successfully contained apart from a few local outbreaks, which were dealt with by lockdowns only in the cities concerned.
-Consequentially, China’s economy has suffered far less than that of many developed nations.
-It was one of few countries not to suffer a fall in GDP in 2020 and inflation remains subdued, even though the country has returned more or less to normal.
-The fiscal and monetary response to the pandemic was relatively modest for an economy of this size, so the lack of a resultant inflationary spike is unsurprising.
+Initially, the pandemic was successfully contained apart from a few local outbreaks, which were dealt with by lockdowns only in the cities concerned.